 - Don’t submit health claims under a property/casualty membership (separate membership agreements are required for PHI data).

-- Don’t use ISO ClaimSearch for any purpose other than investigating and adjusting a claim.
+- Don’t use ClaimSearch for any purpose other than investigating and adjusting a claim.